Alternative Divorce Services in Sacramento

 Spousal support, or alimony, is a legal requirement established during divorce proceedings for one spouse to assist the other financially.
 The primary objective of spousal support is to maintain the financial balance that existed during the marriage, ensuring the lower-earning spouse can maintain a reasonable standard of living.
 Factors considered when determining spousal support include each spouse’s earning capacity, marriage length, health, and living standard requirements.
 Spousal support can be temporary or permanent, and the court has discretion in deciding whether to award support.

 Child support refers to the financial responsibility of one or both parents to provide for their minor children after a divorce.
-The primary goal of an affordable child support attorney is to ensure children continue to receive financial aid as if their parents had remained together.
+The primary goal of a responsible child support attorney is to ensure children continue to receive financial aid as if their parents had remained together.
 A statutory formula considers factors such as parental income, time spent with the child, and the child’s needs to determine child support amounts.
 Additional factors like childcare expenses, healthcare costs, and educational expenses may be considered.
 Child support obligations typically last until the child turns 18, or 19 if still attending high school full-time, but may extend beyond in certain circumstances.

 Child custody pertains to the legal rights of parents regarding their minor children, encompassing decisions about care, education, health, and welfare.
 During a divorce, the court determines the custody arrangement that best serves the child’s interests.
-Child custody lawyers in Sacramento recognize two main types of custody: legal custody and physical custody.
+Sacramento child custody lawyers recognize two main types of custody: legal custody and physical custody.
 Legal custody involves the right to decide about the child’s upbringing, while physical custody concerns the child’s living arrangements.
 Both legal and physical custody can be granted to one parent or shared between both parents.
 Various factors are considered when determining child custody, including the child’s age, preference, health, safety, and welfare, the parents’ ability to cooperate, and the stability of the child’s living environment.

 Establish Residency Requirements – One spouse must have been a California resident for at least six months and a county resident where the divorce is to be filed for at least three months before filing.